 I am very often asked about Viking ruins and have written this travel-blog as a reference to show to people, who are interested in the Vikings and Viking ruins.
 Most of our Viking stuff is still hidden in the ground, but we have discovered many ruins and pagan graves around Iceland.
 I must reiterate though that this is a travel-blog and by no means a professional article ;)

 Opening photo: Eiríksstaðir in West-Iceland

 On the southern part of the Westfjords of Iceland, in Vatnsfjörður at Barðaströnd, the ruins of Hrafna-Flóki are to be found.
 The Norwegian Hrafna-Flóki Vilgerðarson arrived in 865 in Iceland before it was settled by the Vikings.
-Landnámabók - the Book of Settlement tells us about Hrafna-Flóki, who is believed to have stayed in Iceland for a year.
+The second chapter of Landnámabók - the Book of Settlement tells us about Hrafna-Flóki, who is believed to have stayed in Iceland for a year.

 Flókatóftir ruins were listed as an archaeological site back in 1930.

 Find out more about Flókatóftir at the website of Minjastonun - The Cultural Heritage Agency of Iceland: Flókatóftir.